-SC State Housing has continued its emphasis on special initiatives in order to affect the expansion of knowledge and awareness of SC State Housing products by reaching out to current and prospective customers and stakeholders.
+SC State Housing emphasizes special initiatives in order to affect the expansion of knowledge and awareness of SC State Housing products by reaching out to current and prospective customers and stakeholders.
 The senior staff continues to create technical assistance functions to assist customers and stakeholders in their utilization and application of SC State Housing products.